 After giving the top of the cheese a quick skim with a knife, top with brown sugar, white wine and my all time favorite go-to herb…fresh chopped rosemary.

-Bake the whole thing in the oven and 15 minutes later you’ll understand the meaning of cheese porn.
+Place the bread bowl along with the extra bread chunks on a baking tray Bake the brie in the oven and 15 minutes later you’ll understand the meaning of cheese porn.

-The rind will have collapsed and the surface of the cheese will be a sweet caramelized flavor.
+The rind will have become soft and the surface of the cheese will be a sweet caramelized flavor.
 The bread should be well done and mega-crispy.
-Serve at once with extra crackers and the chunks of bread from the inside if the bowl.

 Dip deep and scoop!

 Check out these other amazing holiday party appetizers!